jclark/pc-ptp-ntp-guide/linuxptp-gm.md

 sudo journalctl -u ts2phc -S -30s
 ```

-This should with a few minutes show offsets reduing to tens of nanoseconds.
+This should with a few minutes show offsets reducing to tens of nanoseconds.

 Also